ts-ivanova/liquid_film_solver/README.md

 the liquid film height h,
-the flow rate along the streamwise direction qx, and the flow rate along the spanwise direction qz (check RM2021 report).
+the flow rate along the streamwise direction qx, and the flow rate along the spanwise direction qz (check RM2021 report at VKI).

-The main_solver_liquid_film.py script computes the solution of this integral model.
+The ```main_solver_liquid_film.py``` script computes the solution of this integral model.
 The numerical schemes, fluxes and sources computations are all separated in different scripts for easier navigation.
 Tools for saving and post-processing are also developed during this project.

 The 3D integral model is dimensionless.